 Diwali (or Deepavali in Sanskrit) literally means "a row of lights".
-This five day festival, which is the biggest in India, honors the victory of good over evil and brightness over darkness.
-In North India, it celebrates the return of Lord Ram and his wife Sita returning to their kingdom of Ayodhya, following Rama and monkey god Hanuman's defeat the demon King Ravana and rescue of Sita from his evil clutches (on Dussehra).
+This five-day festival, which is the biggest in India, honors the victory of good over evil and brightness over darkness.
+In North India, it celebrates the return of Lord Ram and his wife Sita to their kingdom of Ayodhya, following Ram's and monkey god Hanuman's defeat of demon Ravan and rescue of Sita from his evil clutches (on Dussehra).
 In South India, the festival is related to the defeat of demon Narakasura.
 It's a one-day celebration known as Deepavali.
 Diwali is also celebrated by Sikhs as Bandi Chhor Divas (day of liberation) due to its historical significance.
 Sixth Sikh Guru Hargobind Singh was freed from Gwalior Fort prison on this occasion in the 17th century, after being imprisoned by Mughal Emperor Jahangir.

 Throughout the whole of India.
-However, the festival isn't widely celebrated in the state of Kerala.
-The question is often asked as to why this is.
-The answer seems to simply be that the festival has never really evolved there, as it's not part of the state's social fabric and distinctive culture.
+However, Diwali isn't widely celebrated in Kerala, in South India.
+Why not?
+The reason seems to simply be that the festival has never really evolved there, as it's not part of the state's social fabric and distinctive culture.
 An alternative explanation that's offered is that Diwali is a festival of wealth for merchants, and the Hindus of Kerala have never freely engaged in trade as the state is a Communist ruled one.
 However, Diwali dates back to long before this.
-The main festival that's celebrated in Kerala, and which is specific to the state, is Onam.
+The main festival in Kerala, which is specific to the state, is Onam.

 Each day of the festival has a different meaning.

-The second day is known as Naraka Chaturdasi in south India or Choti Diwali (Little Diwali) in north India.
+- The second day is known as Naraka Chaturdasi in South India or Choti Diwali (Little Diwali) in North India.
 Rangoli (Hindu folk art) is created in doorways and courtyards of homes, and people start bursting crackers.
 Lord Krishna and Goddess Kali are believed to have destroyed the demon Narakasura and freed 16,000 captive princesses on this day.
 Demon effigies are widely burned in Goa in celebration.

-On the third and main day, lots of small clay lamps (called diyas) and candles are lit and placed in houses, and fireworks are let off everywhere, giving Diwali its name of “Festival of Lights”.
+- On the third and main day, lots of small clay lamps (called diyas) and candles are lit and placed in houses.
+Fireworks are also let off everywhere, giving Diwali its name of “Festival of Lights”.
 Families gather together and perform the Lakshmi Puja, and give each other gifts and sweets.
 Kali Puja is usually also celebrated on this day in West Bengal, Odisha and Assam (although it sometimes falls a day earlier depending on the cycle of the moon).
 Goddess Kali, the fearsome Dark Mother, is worshiped for her ability to destroy the ego and illusions that go with it.
 In addition, in Odisha, the focus is on guiding the souls of ancestors back to the heavens after they've come to visit.
 Sugarcane or jute sticks are lit to illuminate their path.

 The rituals vary according to region.
-However, special blessings are given to Lakshmi, the Goddess of wealth and prosperity, and Ganesha, the remover of obstacles.
-The Goddess Lakshmi is believed to have been created from the churning of the ocean on the main Diwali day, and that she'll visit every home during the Diwali period, bringing with her prosperity and good fortune.
+However, special blessings are given to Goddess Lakshmi and Lord Ganesh, the remover of obstacles.
+It's believed that Goddess Lakshmi will visit every home during the Diwali period, bringing with her prosperity and good fortune.
 It’s said that she visits the cleanest houses first, therefore people make sure their houses are spotless before lighting lamps to invite her in.
 This cleaning also symbolizes purification of the mind to remove negativity, clutter and ignorance.
-Small statues of the Goddess are also worshiped in people’s homes.
+Small statues of the goddess are worshiped in people’s homes.

 What to Expect During the Festival

 Diwali is a family-orientated festival.
-The lights makes it a very warm and atmospheric festival, and it's observed with much joy and happiness.
+The lights makes it a very warm and atmospheric occasion and it's observed with much joy and happiness.
 However, be prepared for lots of loud noise from the fireworks and firecrackers going off.
 The air also becomes filled with smoke from the firecrackers, which can add to breathing difficulties.